Averydimbulb79/GPCH_kanban/README.md

 Stored information includes:

-• Active Kanban cards
+• Active and archived Kanban cards
-• Archived Kanban cards
-• Card creation timestamps
-• Archive timestamps
+• Creation and archive timestamps
-• Leave request cards
+• Leave requests and their approval status
 • Archived leave requests
-• Inventory cards
-• Inventory quantities
+• Inventory records and quantities
 • Inventory updated timestamps
 • Archived inventory records
 • Scheduled tasks
 • Schedule completion information

-Data remains available after:

-• Refreshing the page
-• Closing the browser
-• Restarting the computer
-• Reopening the dashboard
+Data remains available after refreshing the page, closing the browser, restarting the computer and reopening the dashboard.

 No external database or login is required.